Factbox: Notable quotes of Britain's Queen Elizabeth

 Register now for FREE unlimited access to Reuters.com

-LONDON, May 30 (Reuters) - Britain's Queen Elizabeth, who celebrates her Platinum Jubilee in June, has never given an interview during her 70-year reign, but her regular public speeches sometimes give an insight into her private thoughts. read more
+LONDON, June 2 (Reuters) - Britain's Queen Elizabeth, who is celebrating her Platinum Jubilee, has never given an interview during her 70-year reign, but her regular public speeches sometimes give an insight into her private thoughts. read more

 Here is a selection of extracts from speeches, addresses and contributions to documentaries given by the queen: